batmanlab/ICML-2023-Route-interpret-repeat/README.md

 design models.
 Beginning with a Blackbox, we iteratively *carve out* a mixture of interpretable experts (MoIE) and a * residual network*.
 Each interpretable model specializes in a subset of samples and explains them using First Order Logic (FOL).
 We route the remaining samples through a flexible residual.
 We repeat the method on the residual network until all the interpretable models explain the desired proportion of data.
-Thus illustration of our method is summarized
+Thus, illustration of our method is summarized below:
-below:

 <img src='images/method.gif'><br/>